Graphic depicting speakers at Fireside Chat

 To wrap up the program, feedback and recommendations were requested on an individual basis and the foundation staff provided a report to the board with individual recommendations and comments from the committee members.

-So, what did If learn from this experience?
+So, what did can we learn from this experience?
 That it would not have been possible without the commitment, interest and engagement of community members and partner organizations.
 It was a shared experience that revolved around building community and authentic relationships rather than a one-off transactional event.

 It involved intentionally creating a diverse and inclusive committee and providing the resources to aid the committee in its work.
 The largest takeaway was the notion of language justice which involved creating multilingual spaces where language was used as a tool for empowerment rather than a barrier.

-The last session we attended was held by our very own, Pamela Fitch and Katrina Seidel.
-Pamela brings together deep experience in philanthropy and technology, spanning nearly 20 years, and serves as the account executive for the Philanthropy practice at Exponent Partners.
+The last session we attended was held by Pamela Fitch and Katrina Seidel.
+Pamela brings together deep experience in philanthropy and technology, spanning nearly 20 years, and served as the account executive for the Philanthropy practice at Exponent Partners.
 Katrina is the Director of Business Development at Vera Solutions.
-Exponent Partners and Vera Solutions recently announced our partnership in order to meet the needs of funders by bringing together the best platform, with an end-to-end grants management solution and the expertise to put it all into practice.
+Exponent Partners and Vera Solutions recently announced a partnership in order to meet the needs of funders by bringing together the best platform, with an end-to-end grants management solution and the expertise to put it all into practice.

 Together, they had a thoughtful conversation about how to align impact measurement with grants management and provided a few key considerations you’ll need along the way.